dantasse/ssuiweb2014/p0/project0.md

 ##map(array, functionToApply) (10 points)
 ###Summary:
 Applies a function to every element in an array and returns the resulting array.
+Make a new array, don't edit the existing one in place.
 ###Example:
     var oneTo5 = [1,2,3,4,5];
     map(oneTo5, function (x) { return x * 2 }); -> [2,4,6,8,10]